top of page

 Place the lids on top of the jars and add the rings.
 Tighten the rings to fingertip tight.

-Process the jars of preserves in a boiling water bath for 40 minutes if at sea level.
+Process the jars of preserves in a boiling water bath canner for 40 minutes if at sea level.
 Remember to adjust the processing time for your elevation if higher than 1000 feet.
+Don't start the timer until after the water has come to a rolling boil.
+When the timer goes off, remove the lid, turn off the heat, and let it cool for 5 minutes.

-Remove the jars and space them about an inch apart on the counter for 24 hours to cool and completely seal.
+Remove the jars and space them about an inch apart on a heat resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the refrigerator and use it immediately.

-Store the sealed jars in your pantry to enjoy for the next 1-3 years.
+Store the sealed jars in your cool, dry, dark pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.

 Tomato Sauce